Global Styles

 When you click "Save New Global Style," you'll be shown a modal to enter the global style name.

-You can select the Toggle for "Apply this global style" and have it automatically apply the global style to the selected photo.
+You can select the Toggle for "Apply this global style" and have it automatically apply the global style to the selected photo block.

 Uncheck this option if you want to save the global style without affecting the photo.